 But you (and honestly, Daniel) should know by now that it isn’t that simple.
 After all, how can a show called Cobra Kai not have the titular dojo?

-Using his stellar karate moves, Kreese breaks out of prison (having not heard that his false accuser was just arrested) and heads to South Korea to set up Cobra Kai once more.
-Kreese trains his students in preparation for the same prestigious tournament the now-allied Johnny and Daniel train theirs: Sekai Taikai.
+Kreese and Silver each finagle their way out of prison.
+Kreese heads to South Korea to set up Cobra Kai once more, and Silver takes over the Iron Dragons, based out of Hong Kong.
+Both men then train their students in preparation for the same prestigious tournament the now-allied Johnny and Daniel train theirs: Sekai Taikai.

 For Daniel, it’ll be his swan song in honor of Mr. Miyagi before he moves away from being a full-time sensei.
 After all, whatever dojo wins tends to influence the karate sphere into following that dojo’s karate strategy.
-But if Kreese has his way, he’ll make sure that never happens.
+But if either Kreese or Silver has his way, that’ll never happen.

 Because in Cobra Kai, it’s not about the wax: It’s all about the whacks.